 How to Make Every Scene Matter in Your Novel Most new writers don’t fail because they lack imagination.
 They fail because they try to write a novel all at once.
 Three hundred pages feels impossible.
 Somewhere in the middle the story loses direction.
 Characters wander.
 Momentum disappears.
 But experienced writers quietly use a different approach….

-Why Stephen King Is Not A Horror Writer
+Why Stephen King Isn’t Really a Horror Writer

 Design a Villain Readers Never Forget